bitrise-io/devcenter/_articles/en/reviews/managing-a-keystore-file-with-bitrise-api-draft.md

 ---
 You can easily upload your keystore file to your Android project with Bitrise API.

+{% include message_box.html type="note" title="Interactive cURL call configurator" content="
+You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app’s [bitrise.io](https://www.bitrise.io/) page and switching to `Advanced` mode in the popup.
+At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.

+**Note that this call uses the deprecated** `app.bitrise.io` **URL and the app’s build trigger token, as opposed to the personal access token shown in the examples in this guide.
+All other parameters, however, work the same way.**
+"%}

 ## Creating pre-signed URL for uploading an Android keystore file

 The first step is to create a pre-assigned "upload" URL on which you will upload your keystore file.